 If they see you, would they recognize you?
 Could they call you by name?
 A visible management is an asset.
 At the Piccadilly Cafeteria chain, the pictures of the manager and the assistant manager are posted on a wall at the food selection line and it is a policy that the manager’s office is placed only a few feet from the cashier's stand at the end of that line, in full view of the customers, and with the door kept open.
 The manager is easily accessible and there is no doubt about "who's in charge here".
 You have only to beckon to get a manager at your table to talk with you.

-Are Your Customers Greeted When They Walk in the Door or at Least Within 30-40 Seconds Upon Entering?
+Greet Customers When They Walk in the Door

 Give Customers the Benefit of the Doubt

-If a Customer Makes a Request for Something Special, Do Everything You Can to Say Yes
+Do Everything You Can to Say Yes for a Customer

 The fact that a customer cared enough to ask is all you need to know in trying to accommodate her.
 It may be an exception from your customer service policy, but (if it isn’t illegal) try to do it.
 Remember you are just making one exception for one customer, not making new policy.
 Mr. Marshall Field was right-on in his famous statement: "Give the lady what she wants."